-Opal works for three months at a new job and then goes on pregnancy and parental leave.
-Since her employment is deemed to be continuous through her leave, when she returns to work she is in her second year of employment.
-During that second year, Opal is entitled to at least two weeks of vacation accrued during her first year of employment.
-Although her entitlement to time off for vacation is unaffected by her leave, the amount of her vacation pay will be small.
-It will be 4% of her gross wages from her first year of employment, which in her case will be calculated on the three months that she earned wages.
+An employee works for three months at a new job and then goes on pregnancy and parental leave.
+Since the employee's employment is deemed to be continuous through their leave, when the employee returns to work they are in their second year of employment.
+During that second year, the employee is entitled to at least two weeks of vacation accrued during their first year of employment.
+Although their entitlement to time off for vacation is unaffected by their leave, the amount of vacation pay will be small.
+It will be 4% of the employee's gross wages from their first year of employment, which in the employee's case will be calculated on the three months that they earned wages.

 Vacations must be given, after the first year of employment, each year no later than 12 months after the employee's anniversary of employment.
 The employer has the right to authorize the actual timing of vacations as long as the time off is taken within 12 months of the applicable anniversary date.

 An employee starts work April 1, 2008.
 On March 31, 2009 the employee has completed 12 consecutive months of employment.
 In the following 12 months, April 1, 2009 – March 31, 2010, the employer must ensure that the employee takes two weeks of annual vacation.

 An employer cannot require employees to take vacation in periods of less than one week.
 However, employees may request vacations in periods of less than a week.
 The responsibility is on the employer to show that a shorter period taken was at the employee’s request.

 Section 67(1) prohibits an employer from scheduling an employee’s vacation to coincide with notice of termination of employment.